jamesbolitho/silverstripe-frontenduploadfield/README.md

 Frontend UploadField for SilverStripe 4 with Dropzone.js.

+## Installation

+    composer require jamesbolitho/silverstripe-frontenduploadfield

-# ToDo's:
+## ToDo's:

-More config options to be added and tested.
+Add config options to be added and tested.